-Strolling through magnificent halls like a king, waving graciously from the tower like a princess, defending the castle walls like a knight: In Hessen's castles and palaces, time seems to have stood still.
-Here you can gain insights into the lives of the rulers and servants of yesteryear.
+Stroll through magnificent halls like a king, wave graciously from the tower like a princess, defend the castle walls like a knight: Time seems to have stood still in Hesse's castles and palaces.
+Here you can gain an insight into the lives of the rulers and servants of yesteryear.
 We have selected six particularly impressive buildings with unique stories for you.

 Majestically rises in Kassel the Lion Castle above the Bergpark Wilhelmshöhe.
 The stately building complex, built around an inner courtyard, is reminiscent of a medieval knight's castle.
 In reality, it is much younger and was only built at the end of the 18th century.
 It was built by Landgrave Wilhelm IX of Hesse-Kassel, who wanted the castle to be a pleasure palace for himself and his mistress.
 Inside you can admire the princely (and princely furnished) living quarters including historical furniture, paintings, glasses and bronzes.
 The large collection of weapons testifies to the passion for collecting of Landgrave and later Elector Wilhelm I. His mausoleum is located in the castle chapel.
 By the way, the castle got its name because of the two lion sculptures in the courtyard.